MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityShared/SustainabilityItemPackaging.md

 ---
-title: SustainabilityItemPackaging in CloudforSustainabilitySharedDataModel - Common Data Model | Microsoft Docs
+title: SustainabilityItemPackaging in Cloud for Sustainability shared data model  - Common Data Model | Microsoft Docs
 description: Indicates whether the item is used for packaging when distributing a product.
 author: cdm-publisher
 ms.service: common-data-model